Testing gravity with cold atom interferometry: Results and prospects: Search for dark energy

 Cosmological observations of the expansion of the universe \cite{Ade2016} can be interpreted assuming the presence of a so called dark energy that would account for about $70 \%$ of the universe energy density \cite{Copeland2006,Huterer2017}.

-In this section the experiments using atom interferometry with the specific goal to investigate some form of dark energy are described.
+In this section, the experiments using atom interferometry with the specific goal to investigate some form of dark energy are described.
 Depending on the theoretical model, data from different experiments described in other sections can be interpreted in terms of dark energy such as tests of the inverse-square law for gravity, limits in the parametrized post Newtonian metric, and tests of the equivalence principle \cite{Hui2009,Sakstein2018}.

 The nature and properties of dark energy are not known.
 A possibility which is of relevance here is that it has the form of scalar fields; they should have an interaction with matter of the order of gravity but with a screening mechanism acting to suppress the effect of dark energy near dense materials in order to comply with experimental observations.
 Two such screened fields are the chameleon \cite{Khoury2004b} and the symmetron \cite{Hinterbichler2010}.
-The experiments performed so far with atomic probes mostly considered the chameleon but the same sensitivity can be expected for the symmetron and other scalar fields with similar screening properties.
 The chameleon dark energy field can be characterized by two parameters, the first one associated to the self-interaction potential and the second appearing in the term for the interaction with ordinary matter.
 Symmetrons can be characterized by three parameters.